David L. Brainard

 In addition to his First World War service, Brainard was a veteran of the American Indian Wars, Spanish–American War, and Philippine–American War.
 He was also a noted arctic explorer who attained fame as one of only six survivors of the 1881 to 1884 Lady Franklin Bay Expedition.
 He was the recipient of several civilian awards in recognition of his explorations.
 He died in Washington, D.C., on March 22, 1946, and was buried at Arlington National Cemetery.

 Early life

-Brainard was born in Norway, New York, the fifth son of Alanson Brainard and Maria C. Legge.
+Brainard was born in Norway, New York on December 21, 1856, the fifth son of Alanson Brainard and Maria C. Legge.
 His family moved to a farm in Freetown, New York, when he was ten years old, and Brainard was raised and educated in Norway and Freetown.
 He attended the State Normal School in Cortland, New York, and then decided upon a military career.